olijeffers0n/RustItems/README.md

 Or [Here](https://github.com/olijeffers0n/RustItems/blob/master/data/items.json) for the JSON version

-The Action will update the database every day so that.
+The Action will update the database every day so that the items are always up-to-date.

 #### To RustLabs: